unixorn/awesome-zsh-plugins/README.md

 ## Plugins

+* [chrissicool/zsh-256color](https://github.com/chrissicool/zsh-256color) - Enhances the terminal environment with 256 colors.
+It looks at the chosen TERM environment variable and sees if there is respective ncurses' terminfo with 256 colors available.
+The result is a multicolor terminal, if available.
 * [tarrasch/zsh-autoenv](https://github.com/Tarrasch/zsh-autoenv) - If a directory contains a .env file, it will automatically be executed when you cd into it.
 * [tarruda/zsh-autosuggestions](https://github.com/tarruda/zsh-autosuggestions) - [Fish](http://fishshell.com/)-like fast/unobtrusive autosuggestions for zsh.
 * [unixorn/autoupdate-antigen.zshplugin](https://github.com/unixorn/autoupdate-antigen.zshplugin) - Antigen doesn't do automatic updates like oh-my-zsh.
 This plugin adds auto updating for antigen, both of antigen and the bundles loaded in your configuration.